DeanPDX/angular-validation-summary/README.md

 ![Example Summary](https://www.deanpdx.com/images/2018-angular-forms/validation-summary-example.gif "Example Summary")

+Want to try it yourself with various options?
+Run the [interactive test form on StackBlitz](https://xorinoay.github.stackblitz.io/).

 ## Getting Started

 Install the package via NPM.
 Navigate to your Angular app folder and run the following command: